 Note: An elective course for any Reeves School of Business major may only be used to meet the requirements of one major.
 A required class in any Reeves School of Business major may not be used as an elective for another Reeves School of Business major.

-Minor in Business Administration
+\Minor in Business Administration

-ACC 1510 Principles of Financial Accounting 3 credit hours ACC 1520 Principles of Managerial Accounting 3 credit hours ECO 1510 Principles of Macroeconomics 3 credit hours ECO 1520 Principles of Microeconomics 3 credit hours
+ACC 1510 Principles of Financial Accounting 3 credit hours ACC 1520 Principles of Managerial Accounting 3 credit hours ECO 1510 Principles of Macroeconomics 3 credit hours